GoogleChrome/chrome-extensions-samples/functional-samples/sample.page-redder/README.md

 ## Overview

-The extension change the background color of the active tab page (if its URL doesn't start with `chrome://`) to red when the icon extension is clicked.
+This extension changes the background color of the active tab page (if its URL doesn't start with `chrome://`) to red when the extension icon is clicked.

 ## Running this extension